 There is a catch though.

 If you have never believed you were a book person or have tried several books before and could not finish them.
-Here is what you have to do.
+It’s gonna be so hard for you.

 Start small!